envoidia/discord-css/README.md

+# Currently partially broken, will be fixed soon

 Custom CSS to make Discord better.
 Can be used with the website or any modded client (I recommend [Vesktop](https://github.com/Vencord/Vesktop)).
 Contributions welcomed

 # debloat.css